 Wind power generated from both Bear Mountain and Busch Ranch is not currently exposed to power price volatility as the power generated is sold at a fixed price for 25 years, with escalation factors of 50 percent of CPI and 2 percent, respectively.
 The Blythe Energy Center is contracted by SCE under a long-term PPA until July 31, 2020.
-Power sold from Forrest Kerr, McLymont and Volcano Creek are sold at a predetermined price as contracted under the 60-year EPAs with BC Hydro.
-The EPAs for Forrest Kerr, McLymont, and Volcano Creek are fully indexed to CPI.
-Power sold from Grayling and Craven is not exposed to market prices and is sold under PPAs that expire August 2027 (with automatic one year renewals unless terminated) and December 31, 2017, respectively.
-Ripon is contracted by PG&E under a PPA until May 31, 2018.
+Power sold from Forrest Kerr, McLymont Creek and Volcano Creek are sold at a predetermined price as contracted under the 60-year EPAs with BC Hydro.
+The EPAs for Forrest Kerr, McLymont Creek, and Volcano Creek are fully indexed to CPI.
+Power sold from Grayling and Craven is not exposed to market prices and is sold under PPAs that expire August 2027 (with automatic one year renewals unless terminated) and December 31, 2027, respectively.
+Ripon is contracted by PG&E under a PPA until May 31, 2018, following which AltaGas has been awarded a resource adequacy contract for June through September 2018.
 Brush II is contracted by Tri-State Generation and Transmission Association, Inc. until December 31, 2019.
 Tracy, Hanford and Henrietta are all fully contracted with PG&E under PPAs until October 31, 2022 for Tracy and December 31, 2022 for Hanford and Henrietta.